 Please note, if you transfer a cash or lifetime ISA to us, we’ll convert it to a stocks and shares ISA and your lifetime ISA status will be lost along with any other benefits specific to that ISA.
 If you transfer your Lifetime ISA to a stocks and shares ISA, you'll be subject to the 25% withdrawal charge.

 Transferring or consolidating ISAs may not be the best option for you.
 It's up to you to decide if this is the right decision for you - so make sure you compare products before transferring or consolidating.
-If you're not sure, speak to a financial adviser - there may be a charge for this.

 It's important to remember the value of your consolidated stocks and shares ISA can still fall as well as rise and you may get less than you invest.
 So although our stocks and shares ISA has no fixed term, you should be prepared to remain invested for at least five years - ideally longer.